 Next you should consult with an estate planning lawyer.
 Bring up your specific wishes on how and to whom you want those assets distributed.
 You’ll also need to make it clear how your loved ones and/or the personal representative of your estate will gain access to your digital assets if you die or become incapacitated.
 It’s important to make sure you have a plan in place that complies with the statute in your state that addresses this unique form of assets.

 At Modera, we take into consideration a wide range of issues in our clients’ financial world, offering guidance and support for issues you bring to us, and for those you might not have yet thought of.
-We also can work closely with your other financial advisers, such as your attorney and your CPA, as well as your loved ones, to help see that your financial life is going according to plan.
+We also can work closely with your other financial advisors, such as your attorney and your CPA, as well as your loved ones, to help see that your financial life is going according to plan.
 If you’d like to discuss this or any other financial topic that interests you, please get in touch.

 Source: Jeffrey Levine, “What’s RUFADAA?
 Estate Planning Needs an Update,” Financial Planning, Sept.
 14, 2018